PyThaiNLP/pythainlp/CONTRIBUTING.md

 then followed by a blank line before start new paragraph.

-## Test
+## Testing

+We use standard Python `unittest`.
+Test suites are in `tests/` directory.

-To run unit tests together with code coverage test:
+To run unit tests locally together with code coverage test:

 (from main `pythainlp/` directory)
 ```sh